The 'Monopoly Man' Just Owned The Senate's Equifax Hearing

 Rich Uncle Pennybags apparently likes to spend his free time at Senate hearings.

-A person dressed up like the iconic monocled Monopoly mascot was seen sitting in the audience during the Senate Banking Committee hearing on the Equifax data breach on Wednesday.
+A person dressed up like the iconic monocled Monopoly mascot (who, in the game, does not actually wear a monocle) was seen sitting in the audience during the Senate Banking Committee hearing on the Equifax data breach on Wednesday.

 Amid former Equifax CEO Richard Smith’s testimony, many photos with the mysterious Rich Uncle Pennybags in the background cropped up on social media.

-Note: This article has been updated to note that the Monopoly man doesn’t wear a monocle.